Florida Mortgage and Refinance Rates

 Florida First-Time Buyer Programs

-Here are some of the state’s programs designed to help people get onto the first rung of the housing ladder:
+Here are some of the state’s programs designed to help first-time buyers get a foothold in the housing market:

-• Florida Housing Finance Corporation’s Hometown Heroes ProgramUp to $35,000 (5% of purchase price) as a silent second mortgage.
-No interest and you need only repay when you sell, refinance or finish paying down your loan
+• Florida Housing Finance Corporation’s Hometown Heroes ProgramUp to $35,000 (5% of purchase price) as a silent second mortgage with no interest.
+Repayment is only required when you sell, refinance, or finish paying off your loan.

-• Miami-Dade Economic Advocacy Trust’s Homeownership Assistance Program (HAP)Up to $28,000 for a second mortgage like the Hometown Heroes Program.
-But this is forgiven after 20 years provided you remain in residence the whole time
+• Miami-Dade Economic Advocacy Trust’s Homeownership Assistance Program (HAP)Up to $28,000 as a second mortgage, forgiven after 20 years if you remain in residence the entire time.

-• Hallandale Beach Community Redevelopment Agency’s First-time HomeBuyer ProgramUp to $100,000 for buyers whose income is between 50% and 120% of the Broward County median income guidelines.
-Up to $10,000 for those with higher incomes.
-And a $5,000 extra incentive for first responders, teachers and nurses
+• Hallandale Beach Community Redevelopment Agency’s First-Time HomeBuyer ProgramUp to $100,000 for buyers earning between 50% and 120% of the Broward County median income, or up to $10,000 for those with higher incomes.
+A $5,000 bonus incentive is available for first responders, teachers, and nurses.

-• HUD’s Good Neighbor Next Door Program — Law enforcement officers, teachers (pre-kindergarten through 12th grade) firefighters and emergency medical technicians can buy homes in designated revitalization areas with a 50% discount on the purchase price.
-You must remain in residence for 36 months
+• HUD’s Good Neighbor Next Door Program — Law enforcement officers, teachers (pre-K through 12th grade), firefighters, and EMTs can purchase homes in designated revitalization areas at a 50% discount.
+A 36-month residency requirement applies.

-Why do mortgage rates vary by state?
-There are several reasons.
+Why do rates vary by state?
+Several factors drive the differences:

 Florida Refinance Rates